-In this webinar we cover Crowdfunding best practices.
-We discuss how to choose an appropriate goal, how to design a compelling page, and how to promote your campaign to your donor base.
+In this webinar, we cover Crowdfunding best practices.
+We discuss how to choose an appropriate goal, design a compelling page, and promote your campaign to your donor base.

 All right.
 Hello folks.
 Hope everyone’s having a great day today.